frandiox/vitedge/README.md

 ## Features

-- Ultrafast development and HMR powered by Vite.
+- ⚡ Ultrafast development and HMR powered by Vite.
-- Renders and caches at the edge for maximum performance in production.
+- ⚔️ Renders and caches at the edge for maximum performance in production.
 Cache is configurable.
-- Each page gets its server data as props by default but can be set in Vuex instead.
+- 💁‍♂️ Each page gets its server data as props by default but can be set in Vuex instead.
-- HTTP/2 server push four your assets to speed up the loading time without waterfall requests.
+- 🔽 HTTP/2 server push for your assets to speed up the loading time without waterfall requests.
-- Automatically creates endpoints for your API based on filesystem routes.
+- 🧱 Automatically creates endpoints for your API based on filesystem routes.

 ## Docs